Tinkerforge/doc/en/source/Kits/WeatherStation/CSharpToButtonControl.rst

 Step 4: Everything put together
 -------------------------------

-Thats it!
+That's it!
 Now we have a Weather Station with four different modes that can be controlled with the LCD20x4 Bricklet buttons.

 This is of course still very elementary.
 There is lots of room